bncmn/cypress-bot/README.md

 /yvr
 /give-me-a-quote
 ```
-These are implemented as application commands (or "slash commands").<br>
+`/yvr` and `/give-me-a-quote` are purpose-built for my own personal server.<br>
-`/yvr` and `/give-me-a-quote` are purpose-built for my own personal server.
+The current implementation of `/report` has a hard-coded channel ID and will need to be adapted to your own deployment in your server.